shawntabrizi/rust-state-machine/steps/33/README.md

 ### The Runtime is a Configuration Hub

-Every pallet requires its corresponding `Config` trait to be implemented in the `Runtime` for several important reasons:

-1. **Type Resolution**: When we write `Pallet<Self>` inside the Runtime struct, Rust needs to know what the concrete types for `T::AccountId`, `T::BlockNumber`, etc. should be.
-It finds these by looking at the `impl system::Config for Runtime` block.
-In contrast, the `impl system::Config for Test` block commonly found in a mock's Test version of the runtime allows for complete separation and freedom for testing purposes.

-2. **Central Configuration Point**: The Runtime becomes the central place where all type decisions are made, creating a clean architecture where pallets depend on the Runtime (via their Config traits) rather than directly on each other.

-3. **Type Consistency**: When multiple pallets need to work with the same types (e.g., both System and Balances need to use `AccountId`), implementing their Config traits on Runtime ensures they use the same concrete types.
+You should be able to see a bigger idea forming based on how we have designed our blockchain system.

+You don't *program* the runtime, you **configure** it.

+- We have designed our blockchain system with reusable pieces of application logic: the pallets.
+- Each of these pallets are written generically, and are entirely configurable.
+- Our runtime includes all of the pallets and pieces of logic it wants to use.
+- Our runtime aggregates and propagates all the expected types for our blockchain system.

-4. **Modularity and Composability**: This pattern allows pallets to be completely independent and reusable.
-A pallet doesn't need to know which other pallets exist in the runtime - it only needs its Config trait implemented.
+This pattern allows pallets to be completely independent and reusable.
+A pallet doesn't need to know which other pallets exist in the runtime, it only needs its `Config` trait implemented.
 This means you can mix and match different pallets in different runtimes (production, test, development) without modifying the pallet code itself.

+This is the difference between building a single purpose blockchain and building a blockchain SDK, allowing for reusable, modular components, and ultimately bootstrap a powerful ecosystem of blockchain developers.

 ## Make Your System Configurable